Jboghaert/proj-goto-1/README.md

 This node executes the **last mile** problem of proj-goto-1 by converting the input distance (from a certain AT) to passing a desired number of midline stripes.

 ## Troubleshooting
+As the existing framework of `indefinite_navigation` is not stable, the scripts for GOTO-1 can overrule the gain and trim values with new values passed through the command terminal.